jcreinhold/intensity-normalization/tutorials/5min_tutorial.rst

 Example usage on a directory for sample-based methods
 =====================================================

-The sample-based normalization CLIs (RAVEL, Nyul, and LSQ) operate on a directory of NIfTI images (either 2D or 3D).
+The sample-based normalization CLIs (RAVEL, Nyul, and LSQ) operate on a directory of images (either 2D or 3D).
 That is, suppose you have a directory of images ``img_dir`` that contains NIfTI (.nii.gz or .nii) images, like so::

     ├── img_dir